Jaipur Rugs: History

 After spending 13 years in Gujarat, Nand Kishore returned to Jaipur, Rajasthan, in 2003.
 He consolidated all the networks and brought them under the banner name of Jaipur Carpets.
 His eldest daughter, Asha, joined the business as well.
 Asha joined the offshoot Jaipur Rugs Inc. in the United States and headed the office from there.
 Soon after, Nand Kishore’s younger daughter Archana also joined the business as Director of Quality Assurance at Jaipur Living.
 In 2004, Jaipur Rugs Foundation was set-up under the Rajasthan Public Trust to engage, develop and sustain the artisan network.

 In 2006, Jaipur Carpets was officially renamed as Jaipur Rugs (Pvt Ltd) and Nand Kishore’s younger daughter and son, Kavita and Yogesh, joined the company as well as heads of Design and Sales/Marketing respectively.
 The artisan network base had reached an astonishing 40,000, and in 2007, Jaipur Rugs marked the production milestone of one million square feet of hand-knotted carpets.
 In the following years, the company continued to grow and modernize rapidly.
 Showroom space for stores across India doubled, and hand-painted maps that weavers used were changed for Computer Aided Designs.
 Jaipur Rugs became recognized internationally as it was featured in The Fortune at the Bottom of the Pyramid by CK Prahalad.
-Soon after in 2010, Nand Kishore was bestowed with the Ernst and Young: Entrepreneur of the Year Award.
 In 2012, He spoke at a TEDx event hosted by IIM - Ranchi.
 The same year, the Artisan Originals (Manchaha) initiative was launched.
 The Manchaha collection was a first of its kind initiative where weavers would design the rugs themselves.
 It went on to win multiple awards and gained recognition worldwide.
-It also paved the way for the Freedom Manchaha collection, which was started to provide respectable work to prison inmates in jails all over Rajasthan.
+It also paved the way for the Freedom Manchaha collection, which was started to provide work to prison inmates in jails all over Rajasthan.